-Prior to coming to the University of Colorado Boulder, Requiro previously served as Artist-in-Residence at the University of Puget Sound as well as a Guest Lecturer at the University of Michigan.
-His artist faculty appointments include the Bowdoin International Music Festival, Seattle Chamber Music Society Summer Festival, Giverny Chamber Music Festival, Innsbrook Music Festival and Institute, Maui Classical Music Festival and Olympic Music Festival.
+In 2015, Requiro joined the faculty of the University of Colorado Boulder as Assistant Professor of Cello.
+He previously served as Artist-in-Residence at the University of Puget Sound as well as Guest Lecturer at the University of Michigan.
+His artist faculty appointments include the Bowdoin International Music Festival, Seattle Chamber Music Society Summer Festival, Giverny Chamber Music Festival, Innsbrook Music Festival and Institute, Maui Classical Music Festival, and Olympic Music Festival.
 As a member of the Baumer String Quartet, he co-founded the annual Monterey Chamber Music Workshop.